jpwalker625/jpwalker625.github.io/about.md

 * coffee
 * scones
 * rock climbing
-* puppies
+* animals

 **Things I'm not so fond of:**
+* making the same mistake twice
+* not respecting other's time
+* lack of empathy

-Some of my favorite sayings:
+**Some of my favorite sayings:**
 * Everything in moderation, including moderation.
 * The more you get into, the more ridiculous it gets.
+* You have two ears and one mouth; listen twice as much as you speak.
+* Fear is the mind killer.